moloney/dcmstack/doc/Python_Tutorial.rst

-The *NiftiWrapper* objects have attribute *nii_img* pointing to the *Nifti1Image* being wrapped and the attribute *meta_ext* pointing to the *DcmMetaExtension*.
+The *NiftiWrapper* objects have attribute *nii_img* pointing to the *Nifti1Image* being wrapped and the attribute *meta_ext* pointing to the *DcmMeta* object.
 There are also a number of methods for working with the image data and meta data together.
 For example merging or splitting the data set along the time axis.